Willgunter/Discord-Clone/README.md

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

+- Add a little more to the wrong turn page to make it seem more distinct? (ex: say: "here is a hippo for you to stare at while you debate what went wrong" <🦛>) FINISH UP WITH ADDING A NEW USER (CURRENTLY NEED TO MAKE IT SEND TO USER COLLECTION?
+USE LOG STATEMENTS AND STUFF TO FIGURE IT OUT)

 - add wildcard route / 404 page / redirects (should be extremely easy I just have a more pressing task rn)

 -  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button